zakaria1193/dekrunch/README.md

 5. **Performance Test (Case 10)**

    * Programmatically generate the large hierarchy under `tests/fixtures/case10/` (you can write a small Python script that creates 200 × 3 × 2 = 1,200 files with random “hash” suffixes).
-   * In the pytest function, mount, then run the timing code shown above with asserts on time thresholds.
+   * In your test method, mount the fixture and then run the timing code shown above with asserts on time thresholds.
-   * Make sure to guard these performance tests so they don’t run if someone lacks resources (e.g. mark them with `@pytest.mark.slow`).
+   * If desired, add a custom decorator or environment check so the performance test can be skipped on low-resource systems.

 ---